hughu123/BenifitList/README.md

 After this you can now run the program with <code>.\.venv\Scripts\python.exe .\BenifitList.py</code>

+The program will generate a .csv-file in the folder that can easily be imported to excel for further manipulation if needed.

 ****TL;DR****

 Do these comands in order (you need Python on your pc tho)